House prices - be alert not alarmed

 Much has been made this week of the claim by the Bank for International Settlements that local house prices may be seriously overvalued.
-As seen in the chart below, this is based on the view that the current house price-to-income ratio and house price-to-rent ratios are around 40% and 50% respectively above their “long-run average”.
+This is based on the view that the current house price-to-income ratio and house price-to-rent ratios are around 40% and 50% respectively above their “long-run average”.
 These estimates also seem relatively high by global standards.
-Yet Federal Treasurer Joe Hockey is right to claim this is “lazy analysis.”

 Specifically, these often cited international estimates of Australian house price valuations are seriously flawed, because they ignore the structural shift higher in house prices relative to both household incomes and rents since the mid-1990s, due to the structural lowering in local inflation and interest rates.
 They also ignore the impact of financial deregulation, which has allowed more Australians access to housing credit if they can afford it.

 The BIS does not specify the time period over which these averages are taken but, at least in the case of Australia, the longer the time period used the more likely these flawed indicators will overstate house price valuations.
 Indeed, as seen in the chart below, Australia’s house price-to-income ratio ratcheted up in the decade to 2003 as interest rates structurally declined.
 As a result, it is estimated that by the September quarter- assuming quarterly house price growth of 2.2% – the house price-to-income ratio was 30% above its average since 1986, but only 7.5% above its average since 2003.
 The same results broadly hold for the house price-to-rent ratio – as declining interest rates have facilitated a structural decline in rental yields.

 By my estimates, the house price-to-income ratio in the September quarter was still a little below the previous cyclical peak in March 2003, though a little above the more recent high in June 2010.